Rental Guides · Last updated 2 June 2026

 The July 2026 Treaty and What It Means for Demand

 For now, La Linea remains significantly cheaper for housing than Gibraltar and that gap is unlikely to close quickly.
-House sharing here is still a solid financial decision for anyone working cross-border in 2026.
+House sharing here is still a sound financial decision for anyone working cross-border in 2026.

 Frequently Asked Questions